DaZuo0122/PhysicalDice/README.md

 - `-v, --verbose` - Verbose output
 - `--mass <mass>` - Mass for each die (default: 0.17)
 - `--batch <batch>` - Number of rolls for batch mode (default: 1)
+- `-j, --num-threads` - Number of threads for batch processing (default: 1)

 ### Examples